Mother and Children (Oshi no Ko): Production

-Ryo Kobayashi, Animation Producer, said that the episode had 1,000 cuts compared to around 300 for a standard anime episode.
+Animation producer Ryo Kobayashi, said that the episode had 1,000 cuts compared to around 300 for a standard anime episode.
 Kobayashi also said that it was their first time making a 90 minute episode, and that it was "probably a first for the whole anime industry".

 Producer Shimpei Yamashita said that choreography took place "even before the music and the lyrics", with the animation being based on choreography created by a professional.
 Hiramaki suggested a new method for the choreography, which was creating 3D images from the dance videos, and at the same time drawing the storyboard based on the song, with the two being combined at the animation stage.

-Assistant Director Ciao Nekotomi said that hand-drawn cuts with brushes were included to create "vivid and striking" art styles.
+Assistant director Ciao Nekotomi said that hand-drawn cuts with brushes were included to create "vivid and striking" art styles.
 The composition method chosen was colour grading, where the item colour is chosen and effects are added in composition.